KanakamSasikalyan/WebSync/README.md

 When you stage and commit files, you essentially tell Git, "Okay, take a snapshot of my changes!"
 You can continue to make more changes, and take more commit snapshots.

 Right now, your changes only exist locally.
 When you're ready to push your changes up to GitHub, push your changes to the remote.

+git push

+# Making a pull request

+At last, you're ready to propose changes into the main project!
+This is the final step in producing a fork of someone else's project, and arguably the most important.
+If you've made a change that you feel would benefit the community as a whole, you should definitely consider contributing back.

+To do so, head on over to the repository on GitHub where your project lives.
+For this example, it would be at https://www.github.com/<your_username>/Spoon-Knife.
+You'll see a banner indicating that your branch is one commit ahead of octocat:main.
+Click Contribute and then Open a pull request.

+GitHub will bring you to a page that shows the differences between your fork and the octocat/Spoon-Knife repository.
+Click Create pull request.

+GitHub will bring you to a page where you can enter a title and a description of your changes.
+It's important to provide as much useful information and a rationale for why you're making this pull request in the first place.
+The project owner needs to be able to determine whether your change is as useful to everyone as you think it is.
+Finally, click Create pull request.